linda-seiter/CMSC115_2258/unit1_lab/README.md

 you need to test the program to check the output.

 We'll use a very popular testing framework named Junit.

+Junit is a popular Java testing framework.
+For each regular Java class, we use a separate Junit class to test the functionality.

+- Java class **CourseWelcome**
+- Junit test class **CourseWelcomeTest**

 Expand the test folder in the project view as shown in the screenshot below.
 The test folder contains a Junit test class for each regular Java class.
-For example, CourseWelcomeTest is the Junit test for the CourseWelcome class.

 <img alt="CourseWelcomeTest junit test class" src="images/junit.png" width="400" >

-Don't worry about understanding the code in CourseWelcomeTest.
+The **CourseWelcomeTest** Junit class has a method that checks the output produced when the **CourseWelcome** class is executed.
+Don't worry about understanding the code in the Junit test class.
+We'll learn how to write Junit tests in a later lesson.
 For now, you'll just run the test to check the result.

 1. Right-click on **CourseWelcomeTest** in the project view, then select **Run CourseWelcomeTest**.<br>
 <img alt="Run junit test class" src="images/run_test.png" width="300" >
 2. You should see a message in the run view indicating the test failed.
 Click on "Click to see difference".
 A side-by-side comparison is displayed with the differences highlighted.<br>
 <img alt="Test failed message in run view" src="images/test_failed.png" width="400" >
 3. Close the comparison failure tab.
-You can click on the CourseWelcome tab in the editor if you don't see the code.
+You can click on the **CourseWelcome** tab in the editor if you don't see the code.
-4. Update the CourseWelcome class to produce the expected output.
+4. Update the **CourseWelcome** class to produce the expected output.
 The first print statement in the `main` method should print the character string
    "Welcome to CMCS 115.".<br>
 <img alt="Task1 print statement corrected" src="images/task1_solution.png" width="400" >
 4. Re-run the Junit **CourseWelcomeTest** class and confirm the test passed.<br>